Nikola Milojević (painter): Birth

-He was born in Jagodina on 6 May 1865, to father Teodor, a merchant craftsman, and mother Milica.
+He was born in Jagodina, Serbia on 6 May 1865, to father Teodor, a merchant craftsman, and mother Milica.
 He lost his father early in his childhood, and his mother had to take care of him and three other siblings.
 Faced with scarcity and poverty, the remaining three children died.
 However, Milica managed to enable Nikola to finish his elementary and high school education in Jagodina.
 Young Nikola then moved to Belgrade, where his uncle took care of him and gave him a job with a Belgrade merchant Jefta Pavlović.
 In Pavlović's office supplies store, Nikola became fascinated with the accessories for drawing and painting and there and then he decided to become an artist.
 Even early on, his talent showed promise and his first portraits came to the fore and were immediately noticed.
 In the following years, he continued to work for the merchant Pavlović and at the same time devoted himself to learning and training as an artist.
 He participated as a volunteer in the Serbian-Bulgarian War in 1885.
 That period left him deeply and permanently marked for life, which would later reflect in his work.